 Shonen Hair: Randi.
 The rebel leader, Krissie, is a female version of this trope.

-Shout-Out: The second vampire boss that Randi & Co. face is called Buffy.
+The second vampire boss that Randi & Co. face is called Buffy.

 The Scorpion Army's ultimate weapon is named Kilroy, a reference to Styx's cult song "Mr Roboto".